tstack/lnav/docs/source/ui.rst

 .. _ui:

 User Interface
 ==============

-The main part of the display shows the log messages from all files sorted by the message time.
-Status bars at the top and bottom of the screen can given you an idea of where you are in the logs.
-And, the last line is used for entering commands.
-Navigation is controlled by a series of hotkeys, see :ref:`hotkeys` for more information.
+The **lnav** TUI displays the content of the current "view" in the middle, with status bars above and below, and the interactive prompt as the last line.

 .. figure:: lnav-ui.png
    :align: center
-   :alt: Screenshot showing syslog messages.
+   :alt: Screenshot of lnav showing a mix of syslog and web access_log messages.

    Screenshot of **lnav** viewing syslog messages.

-On color displays, the log messages will be highlighted as follows:

-* Errors will be colored in red;
-* warnings will be yellow;
-* search hits are reverse video;
-* various color highlights will be applied to: IP addresses, SQL keywords, XML tags, file and line numbers in Java backtraces, and quoted strings;
-* "identifiers" in the messages will be randomly assigned colors based on their content (works best on "xterm-256color" terminals).
+The default view shows the log messages from the log files that have been loaded.
+There are other views for displaying content like plaintext files and SQL results.
+The :ref:`ui_views` section describes the characteristics of each view in more detail.
+You can switch to the different views using the hotkeys described in the :ref:`hotkeys_display` section or by pressing :kbd:`ENTER` to activate the breadcrumb bar, moving to the first crumb, and then selecting the desired view.
+You can switch back to the previous view by pressing :kbd:`q`.
+You can switch forward to the new view by pressing :kbd:`a`.

 The right side of the display has a proportionally sized 'scrollbar' that
 shows:

-* your current position in the file;
+* the current position in the file;
-* the locations of errors/warnings in the log files by using a red or yellow coloring;
+* the locations of errors/warnings in the log files by using red or yellow coloring;
 * the locations of search hits by using a tick-mark pointing to the left;
 * the locations of bookmarks by using a tick-mark pointing to the right.